What is it?

 What are the limitations?

 - May require additional resources: significant resources may be needed to follow-up non-randomised patients.
-However if follow-up is undertaken as routine practice and data collection done using electronic health records (EHR) costs will be greatly reduced.
+However, if follow-up is undertaken as routine practice and data collection done using electronic health records (EHR) costs will be greatly reduced.
 See Healthcare Databases with a Focus on Electronic Health Records

 - Clinicians’ efforts in encouraging patient consent may be reduced: the option to enter non-randomised patients into the study may reduce the clinicians’ efforts in encouraging patient consent.